 \section{Conclusion}

-We propose a unified and end-to-end trainable framework NICE for neural explanation and semantic image compression.
-Compared to the competing explanation methods, such as Saliency Map and RTIS, the generated sparse masks from NICE are are much more concise and coherent and align well with human intuitions.
+We propose NICE, a unified end-to-end trainable framework, for neural explanation and semantic image compression.
+Compared to many existing explanation algorithms that heavily rely on backpropagation, the sparse masks generated by NICE are much more concise and coherent and align well with human intuitions.
 With the sparse masks, the proposed mixed-resolution image compression further achieves higher compression rates compared to the existing semantic compression algorithms, while retaining similar classification accuracies with the original images.
-We conduct a series of experiments on multiple image classification benchmarks and demonstrate its improved explanation quality and image compression rate.
+We conduct a series of experiments on multiple image classification benchmarks with multiple CNN architectures and demonstrate its improved explanation quality and semantic image compression rate.

-As for future work, we plan to investigate different image subsampling algorithms to generate $x_{b}$.
-We also plan to extend the technique developed here to other domains, such as text and bioinformatics for neural explanation and summarization, where interpretable decisions are also critical for the deployment of DNNs.
+As for future work, we plan to extend the technique developed here to other domains, such as text and bioinformatics for neural explanation and summarization, where interpretable decisions are also critical for the deployment of DNNs.